Hi, I’m Sanjukta. Thanks for visiting my blog – I hope you like it!

 Who am I?

-I’m an ethnic Indian who lives in Budapest, Hungary.
+I’m an ethnic Indian who lives in Barcelona, Spain.
 I grew up in Europe and have lived in Wales as a student and as a journalist in London.
 I’m passionate about politics, and specifically about development issues.
 I try to act with respect for others and our environment.

 I was born in India and moved to the Czech Republic when I was a child.
 We made the gargantuan leap from South India to Prague at a fascinating time.
 Communism had officially left Europe 8 years before, and I was just on the cusp of teenage-dom.
 We then moved to Budapest, Hungary.
 The lifestyle, people and culture of Central Europe will never cease to bewitch me.
 Cities have a breathing, dancing soul and Budapest’s has captivated me entirely.
 I’ve since lived in Wales for three years, and England for another three.